Baroque Art in Venice – a Forgotten Artistic Culture

 The recovery and critical rehabilitation of a culture and artistic identity, still neglected and forgotten by the historiography of the 20th century – that of Venetian Baroque, which, according to a widespread definition in the English-speaking world, rather wide but effective in understanding the continuity, tradition and innovation within this context, dates back to the period between the deaths of Tiziano and Tiepolo: this has been the focus of my research activities in the course of the last fifteen years, supported by targeted Research Grants from the Getty Research Institute, the Getty Museum, the Francis Haskell Memorial Fund, the Metropolitan Museum of New York and the Royal Society of Edinburgh.
 The combination of sources and traditional investigation tools with more up-to-date, international perspectives on historiography allowed the reconstruction of some significant chapters of the artistic culture of those centuries: from the role of private collections to the transformation of the artist's profession and workshop, from the relationships between art, literature and intellectual circles to the reflections of political contingencies in the artistic expressions.

-Between 2005 and 2010 the project Il collezionismo d'arte a Venezia dalle origini all'Ottocento ("Art collecting in Venice from the origins to the 18th century") was completed, thanks to the support of the Fondazione di Venezia and the collaboration of the Getty Research Institute.
-The results of targeted investigations based on the interweaving of archival and historiographical sources and visual culture were published in a three volumes series edited by Marsilio Editore.
+- "Il collezionismo d'arte a Venezia dalle origini all'Ottocento" (2005–2010), supported by a multiannual financing from the Fondazione di Venezia and developed in collaboration with the Getty Research Institute.
+The results of these thorough investigations, cross-referencing archivistic, historiographic sources and visual culture, were published in a three-volume series by Marsilio Editore.

-- Art collecting in Venice (16th–19th century)
+- The artist's profession in Venice (17th–18th century)